-Our Absence Procedures are there to keep children safe; safeguarding your children is our number one priority at Our Lady and St. Patrick's.
+Our Absence Procedures are there to keep children safe - safeguarding children is our number one priority at Our Lady and St. Patrick's.

-This includes knowing where the children are if they are not in school, and the reasons for this.
-We have robust procedures in place to ensure we always know why children are absent from school.
-Please see a copy of our 'First Day Calling' procedures, below.
+This includes knowing where children are if they are not in school, along with the reasons for this.
+We have robust procedures in place to ensure we always know why children are absent from school (see our 'First Day Calling' procedures, below).

 Notifying us of a Child's Absence from School

 If a child is absent from school without explanation, we will follow a protocol which involves texting and phoning parents / carers and any other emergency contacts we have on file.
-We should have three contact numbers for all children, if at all possible.
+We should have three contact numbers for all children, so we can always get in touch.

 If we still do not have any response or reason for absence, the final step we will take is a home visit and, if necessary, we will ask the Police to call to the house to carry out a welfare check.
 All of this will happen before the end of the school day on the first day of absence, if we do not know why a child is absent.